 Tobacco vs Non Tobacco

-In general, however, tobacco users can expect to pay significantly higher premiums for life insurance coverage than non-tobacco users.
+In general, tobacco users can expect to pay significantly higher premiums for life insurance coverage than non-tobacco users.
+Additionally, some insurers may offer coverage even if your labs show THC, the psychoactive compound found in cannabis, while others may deny coverage outright.

 It’s important to understand that while marijuana use can play help determine whether or not you will be able to qualify for a traditional life insurance policy, it will not be the only factor being considered.
 Additional factors that may also come into play can (and will) include: